Search

 • sexual activity that includes animals

 The non-consensual sharing of private sexual images or videos with the intent to cause distress is also illegal.
-The relevant legislation is contained in section 33 of the Criminal Justice and Courts Act 2015.
+The relevant legislation is contained in Section 33 Criminal Justice and Courts Act 2015.

 Terms such as ‘revenge porn’ and ‘upskirting’ are also used to refer to specific incidents of nudes and semi-nudes being shared.
-However, these terms are more often used in the context of adult-to-adult non-consensual image sharing offences outlined in s.33-35 of the Criminal Justice and Courts Act 2015, Voyeurism (Offences) Act 2019 and s.67A of the Sexual Offences Act 2003.
+However, these terms are more often used in the context of adult-to-adult non-consensual image sharing offences outlined in s.33-35 of the Criminal Justice and Courts Act 2015, Voyeurism (Offences) Act 2019 and Section 67A Sexual Offences Act 2003.

 What can a school do if sexting has occurred?